-Dust surface with powdered sugar to keep from sticking.
+- Dust surface with flour to keep from sticking.
 Roll the dough to about ¼ inch thick.

-Using a round cookie cutter, cut out and place onto cookie sheet.
-To keep the dough from sticking to your cutter, dip in powdered sugar before each cut!
+- Using a round cookie cutter, cut out and place onto cookie sheet.
+To keep the dough from sticking to your cutter, dip in flour before each cut.

-Fill each round with your favorite filling, and using your favorite method, pinch corners together tightly.
+- Fill each round with 1/2 tsp of your favorite filling, and using your favorite method, pinch corners together tightly.